2014 WORLD CHAMPIONSHIP

 Once selected to the Pool or to a Team, all athletes will be expected to be training towards, or to meet the physical standards outlined in Appendix B. These standards on their own will not be used to include or exclude an athlete from consideration for the Pool or a Team, but they will be used by Softball Canada to measure and monitor an athlete’s training, progress and preparation.

 The Board of Directors has delegated authority for all decision making under this policy to the Head Coach.

 The Head Coach has final authority for all selection decisions, including selecting athletes to the Pool, adding additional athletes to the Pool, selecting Teams from the Pool, removing athletes from the Pool or from a Team, and selecting replacement athletes to a Team where applicable.
-In making selection decisions, the Head Coach will consult with the Manager - National Teams (NT), and with coaching staff, defined for the purposes of this document to include assistant coaches, scouts and evaluators as designated by Softball Canada.
+In making selection decisions, the Head Coach will consult with the Manager - Women's National Teams (WNT), and with coaching staff, defined for the purposes of this document to include assistant coaches, scouts and evaluators as designated by Softball Canada.

 SECTION 4 – ATHLETE SELECTION PROCESS

 The Women's National Team will hold two Regional Identification camps in 2014 in preparation for team selection for the ISF World Championship.
 In addition to camp advertisements being posted on Softball Canada's website and forwarded to provincial/territorial office, athletes named to the 2014 Women's National Team Athlete Pool will receive a personal invitation to attend.
 Some players will be invited by the Head Coach to both camps.
 The Eastern Regional Camp will be held in Brampton, Ontario from June 11-14 while the Western Regional Camp will be held in Cloverdale, BC from June 25-28.
 Following the conclusion of the Western Regional Camp a final roster will be named.
 The selection of the pool will be based on: